quintel/documentation/general/heat_pumps.md

 Below you can find more information about the heat pumps that are modeled in the Energy Transition Model.
 It gives insight in the [temperature dependency of the COP](#Temperature-dependency-of-COP) of different heat pumps and [heat buffers](#Buffers) for hot water and space heating.

 ## Temperature dependency of COP
-Heat pumps extract heat from air or water:
+Heat pumps uses electricity to efficiently extract heat from air or water.
+The ETM models three types of heat pumps:
 * [Air-source heat pumps](#Air-source-heat-pumps) (Air)
 * [Hybrid heat pumps](#Hybrid-heat-pumps) (Air)
 * [Ground-source heat pumps](#Ground-source-heat-pump) (Water)